microsoft/archived-confidential-sidecar-containers/TECH-INFO.md

 using token credentials obtained for a user-defined identity) or public (which will be accessed using anonymous credentials.)

-The SKR information need to specify the key identifier, the MHSM endpoint in which the key is stored, and the authority endpoint which can authorize the MHSM for releasing the key assuming the release policy is satisfied with claims presented in the authority's token.
+The SKR information need to specify the key identifier, the AKV endpoint in which the key is stored, and the authority endpoint which can authorize the AKV for releasing the key assuming the release policy is satisfied with claims presented in the authority's token.
 For testing purposes, it is possible to pass the raw hexstring key as opposed to SKR information.